 Andrew Reginald Young left behind a career as a New Orleans rock drummer in 2012 to make low-intervention wines from cooler climate vineyard sites in the Willamette Valley.
 He works with a lot of carbonic maceration to keep the wines light, all fermented with native yeasts and minimal intervention in the winery.
-The name of the winery is and ammalgamation on his middle name, reginald, and his neighborhood growing up in New Orleans, St Tammany Parish.
+The name of the winery is an amalgamation on his middle name, Reginald, and his neighborhood growing up in New Orleans, St Tammany Parish.

 Cabonic Pinot Noir — Back to the top

 “Living somewhere between fruit roll-ups and classic Beaujolais, our Carbonic Pinot Noir is light in tannin and heavy on vibes.
 Serve with salads, pool parties, roasted lamb and pilgrimages to Joshua Tree.”